 Resulting from, among others, Homeland Security Presidential Directive 5, titled “Management of Domestic Incidents,” and Homeland Security Presidential Directive 8 (now Presidential Policy Directive 8), titled “National Preparedness,” a chain reaction of strategies began the attempt to further create a culture of preparedness across the nation.

-The National Incident Management System (NIMS), as created via these directives as well as the National Response Framework (NRF), defines preparedness as "a continuous cycle of planning, organizing, training, equipping, exercising, evaluating, and taking corrective action in an effort to ensure effective coordination during incident response."
+The National Incident Management System (NIMS), created via these directives in concert with the National Response Framework (NRF), defines preparedness as "a continuous cycle of planning, organizing, training, equipping, exercising, evaluating, and taking corrective action in an effort to ensure effective coordination during incident response."
 This 'preparedness cycle' is one element of a broader National Preparedness System to prevent, respond to, recover from, and mitigate against natural disasters, acts of terrorism, and other man-made disasters.

 A critical component of preparedness is to establish and maintain relations with local response agencies and stakeholders.
 In doing so, the Office of Emergency Management works closely with other institutions of higher education across the metro-area, local 1st responders and the City of New Orleans Office of Homeland Security & Emergency Preparedness, the Louisiana Governor’s Office of Homeland Security & Emergency Preparedness as well as the Louisiana Department of Health & Hospitals Office of Public Health in order to ensure threat identification and response protocols are clearly aligned and coordinated with outside agencies and stakeholders.

-Under the Office of Emergency Management and the Emergency Management Team, Loyola University New Orleans continues to develop and maintain preparedness plans, placing campus safety as a top priority for everyone.
+The strategies under NIMS and the NRF, including the Incident Command System (ICS), which was established as the response structure itself, have been adopted by Institutions of Higher Education across the country.
+Loyola University New Orleans is certainly no exception.
+Under the Office of Emergency Management and the EMT, Loyola University New Orleans continues to develop and maintain preparedness plans, placing campus safety as a top priority for everyone.

 Please visit the Office of Emergency Management homepage for more information.